mattiaghilardi/MorFishJ/README.md

 A step by step guide to the software will soon be available online and in PDF version.

-Tutorials covering the installation and use of `MorFishJ` will soon be available at the respective [YouTube channel] ("https://www.youtube.com/MorFishJ").
+Tutorials covering the installation and use of `MorFishJ` will soon be available at the respective YouTube channel.

 ## Licenses